 Palmerston Regional Hospital

-You can access a range of services at Palmerston Regional Hospital (PRH).
+You can access the following services at the Palmerston Regional Hospital (PRH).

 If you are seriously hurt or sick, you can go to the hospital's emergency department for urgent treatment.